guikarai/LinuxONE-crypto-utils/index.md

 [root@ghrhel74crypt ~]# modprobe hmac
 ```

+You can configure the cryptographic device driver through module
-It is possible to manually request the loading of a module with the modprobe or insmod
-command after the bootup process and make to permanently part of the system.
-The device
-driver is now loaded as separate modules, where the main module is called ap.
-However,
-there is an alias name z90crypt that links to the ap main module.
+parameters when you load the AP bus module.
+It is possible to manually request the loading of a module with the modprobe or insmod command after the bootup process and make to permanently part of the system.
+The device driver is now loaded as separate modules, where the main module is called ap.
+However, there is an alias name z90crypt that links to the ap main module.
 ```
 [root@ghrhel74crypt ~]# modprobe ap
 ```

-Check whether you have plugged in and enabled your IBM cryptographic adapter and
-validate your model and type configuration (accelerator or coprocessor).
+Check whether you have plugged in and enabled your IBM cryptographic adapter and validate your model and type configuration (accelerator or coprocessor).
 Issue again the lzcrypt command.
 ```
 [root@ghrhel74crypt ~]# lszcrypt
 card01: CEX5A
 ```

 #### Installing libica 3.0
-To make use of the libica hardware support for cryptographic functions, you must install the
-libica version 3.0 package.
-Obtain the current libica version 3.0 as an RPM package from your
-distribution provider for automated installation.
+To make use of the libica hardware support for cryptographic functions, you must install the libica version 3.0 package.
+Obtain the current libica version 3.0 as an RPM package from your distribution provider for automated installation.
 ```
 [root@ghrhel74crypt ~]# yum install libica-utils
 Loaded plugins: langpacks, product-id, search-disabled-repos, subscription-manager